pedrohba1/SSCS/Readme.md

 ### Connecting SSCS

 With all the dev environment, SSCS can be run either through the binary now or by running `go run ./cmd/daemon`.
+Notice that it is going to use the `sscs.yml` that is present in the root directory.
+So make sure to run the correct one.
 It should start prompting logs as below:

 ```